mzufferey/NLP/glossary.md

 A **cone program** is an optimization problem in which the objective is to minimize a linear function over the intersection of a subspace and a convex cone. every convex optimization problem can be expressed as a cone program

+a **triplet network** consist of three replicas of a feedforward network that share identical weights.
+It

+**ILP is a linear optimization problem with linear constraints** **and the values of variables are restricted to integers**